Poojage/walmart-/README.md

 Business Questions To Answer
 Generic Question
-How many unique cities does the data have?
+1.How many unique cities does the data have?
-In which city is each branch?
+2.In which city is each branch?
 Product
 How many unique product lines does the data have?
 What is the most common payment method?